DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-1-mentor-materials.md

 Mentor and ECT to have a go at re-writing the following sentences to make them focus on the behaviour you want to see.
 The first one is an example to discuss together.

-1. I can’t hear silence – I want to hear silence in 3, 2, 1.<br>
+1. I can't hear silence – I want to hear silence in 3, 2, 1.<br>
 2. Stop talking <br>
-3. I can’t see you doing your work <br>
+3. I can't see you doing your work <br>

 ### Making our instructions clear (20 minutes)